Paolino Bertaccini

-Paolino Bertaccini (born 19 November 1997) is a Belgian footballer who plays for Austrian club Wacker Innsbruck.
+Paolino Bertaccini (born 19 November 1997) is a Belgian footballer.
 He plays as a winger.
+The last club he played for was Floridsdorfer AC in Austria.

 Career

 Born in Charleroi, Bertaccini played with Charleroi, Standard Liège, Club Brugge and Genk as a junior.
 He made his Belgian Pro League debut with K.R.C.
 Genk on 18 January 2015 against Lokeren.

+His younger brother Adriano Bertaccini is also a professional footballer who plays for R.S.C.
+Anderlecht since the summer of 2025.